2025 Festival Event

 8pm

-A printed version of this schedule can be found on the back of the programme booklet available at the Barnes Bookshop, 98 Church Road.
+A printed festival programme is available at the Barnes Bookshop, 98 Church Road.